Some LI hospitals to cancel elective surgeries

-Long Island hospitals are canceling elective surgeries in anticipation of a spike in new coronavirus cases as the pandemic continues to grow.
+Long Island hospitals are canceling elective surgeries in anticipation of a spike in new coronavirus cases as the pandemic continues to escalate.

 The move is part of an effort across the country to free up hospital beds and other medical resources to fight the outbreak and slow its growth.
 That includes New York City, where hospitals will be required to cancel elective surgeries under an order to be signed Monday, Mayor Bill de Blasio announced Sunday.